What Happens in an Aesthetic Realism Consultation?

 The basis of the Aesthetic Realism method is that every human being is a self whose fundamental and constant purpose is to be at one with reality.
 It is impossible for that self to evade this purpose, although he can curtail it, obscure it, limit it.

 Aesthetic Realism consultations are critical, because a person wants and—in order to like herself—needs to understand how she has “curtailed, obscured, limited” her own desire to like the world.
 The great, crippling interference from within ourselves with our desire to like the world, Aesthetic Realism explains, is our simultaneous desire to have contempt .
-Eli Siegel described contempt in the following principle: “There is a disposition in every person to think he will be for himself by making less of the outside world.”
+Eli Siegel described contempt in the following principle: “There is a disposition in every person to think we will be for ourselves by making less of the outside world.”
 He was the person in the history of thought to identify contempt as the fundamental interference with people’s minds, and to see the tremendous harmfulness of it in both its most ordinary forms and most extreme.

 In over three decades of giving consultations, I have seen his description of contempt as “the great failure of man” to be true in countless ways.
 Sometimes the way a person we are speaking to has cultivated contempt is unique, but always its beginnings are those I have learned to recognize in myself.
 As I criticize contempt in another person, I am criticizing it in myself.
 This is one of the greatest benefits to me personally as an Aesthetic Realism consultant.